SagetLeo/banc_solaire/README.md

 Codes are no more here.
 (Only Receive.py and app.py) The complete code,diagram are G2Elab property.
-You can mail : Leo.Saget@e.ujf-grenoble.fr if you want an acces to it.
+You can mail : Leo.Saget@e.ujf-grenoble.fr or benoit.delinchant@G2ELab.grenoble-inp.fr if you want an acces to it.